m-viehl/lunar-cave/README.md

 - ensure we don't spawn inside the wall (maybe possible for very narrow spawn segments?)
 - freeze the game after a crash and display the menu with a "press any key to reset" message
 - hide mouse pointer when starting game and after inactivity while the game is running
+- On full hd with 100% scale, the progress bar is right behind the game title, ugly!
+- Switch to a cooler font, e.g. like the one from moonlander.seb.ly?
+- draw ship "wrecks" at crash sites like in RETRY

 # ✓ done
 - remove focus from difficulty selector after selection (otherwise the arrow keys control it instead of the ship)